aradley/cESFW/README.md

 # cESFW
 cESFW is a feature correlation software based on the principles of Entropy Sorting.

-The theory underpinning cESFW if outlined in the following publications:
+The theory underpinning cESFW is outlined in the following publications:

 [Entropy sorting of single-cell RNA sequencing data reveals the inner cell mass in the human pre-implantation embryo](https://www.cell.com/stem-cell-reports/fulltext/S2213-6711(22)00456-8?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS2213671122004568%3Fshowall%3Dtrue)